cldwalker/machinetag.js/README.markdown

 These jQuery plugins provides machine-tag related methods, most importantly a machine tag search and a machine tag tree.
 For an introduction to machine tags, [read this](http://tagaholic.me/2009/03/26/what-are-machine-tags.html).
-To see a live version of a machine tag tree see [my blog's search engine](http://tagaholic.me/blog.html) or a flickr app(http://tagaholic.me/apps/flickr.html).
+To see a live version of a machine tag tree see [my blog's search engine](http://tagaholic.me/blog.html) or a [flickr app](http://tagaholic.me/apps/flickr.html).
 A post about this plugin is [here](http://tagaholic.me/2009/04/14/i-am-machine-tag-and-so-can-you.html).

 Setup